borasaygac/Tetris_Clone/README.md

 # Tetris_Clone
-This is my version of the game Tetris
+This is my ongoing version of the game Tetris